getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

              const std::string &transname,
              const std::string &expr, size_type N)

-where ``expr`` is the expression of a signed distance to the obstacle using the syntax of the weak form language (``X`` being the current position, ``X(0)``, ``X(1)`` ... the corresponding components).
+where ``expr`` is the expression of a signed distance to the obstacle using the syntax of GWFL (``X`` being the current position, ``X(0)``, ``X(1)`` ... the corresponding components).
 For instance an expression ``X(0) + 5`` will correspond to a flat obstacle lying on the right of the position ``-5`` of the first coordinate.
 Be aware that the expression have to be close to a signed distance, which in particular means that the gradient norm have to be close to 1.

-In order to distinguish between non-contact situations and the occurence of a contact with another deformable body or with a rigid obstacle, the transformation returns an integer identifier which can be used by the `Interpolate_filter` command of the weak form language (see :ref:`ud-gasm-high-transf`).
+In order to distinguish between non-contact situations and the occurence of a contact with another deformable body or with a rigid obstacle, the transformation returns an integer identifier which can be used by the `Interpolate_filter` command of GWFL (see :ref:`ud-gasm-high-transf`).
 The different values:

 * 0 : no contact found on this Gauss point